 Pro bono barrister or lawyer

 There are always many legal aspects involved in running an organisation.
 Sometimes it’s day-to-day matters and sometimes it might be bigger issues.
 There is currently an opportunity to assist Yolŋu to discover their rights in relation to creating a business using the resources on their Traditional Estates.
-If you have expertise in this area your skills would be warmly welcomed.
+If you have expertise in this area, your skills would be warmly welcomed.

 Each project has already been developed and in some cases was already running when funding was available.

-This type of volunteering is great for people looking to work deeply with a topic of interest and is perfectly suited to self-funded retirees (single or couples) with a passion to help Yolŋu people help themselves.
-If this sounds exciting and you’d like know more please contact us.
+This type of volunteering is great for people looking to use their lifelong gained skills and is perfectly suited to self-funded retirees (singles or couples) with a passion to help Yolŋu people help themselves.
+If this sounds exciting and you’d like to know more please contact us.

-If you’re looking for a way to support remote Aboriginal communities, but aren’t sure where to start or what you can do we’d love to hear from you.
+If you’re looking for a way to support remote Aboriginal communities, but aren’t sure where to start or what you can do, we’d love to hear from you.
 Even as strangers we can be connected by simple acts of kindness in the form of volunteering.
 Join us and become a future changer.